-Visitors by road from Hashimoto will enter Koyasan through the vast vermilion Daimon Gate, which is protected by two fearsome, wooden Kongo warriors.
-There are fine views from Daimon on a clear day.
+Visitors by road from Hashimoto enter Koyasan through the vast vermilion Daimon Gate, which is protected by two fearsome, wooden Kongo warriors.
+There are fine views over the surrounding Kii district from the Daimon Gate on a clear day.

-Konpondaito Pagoda, stands 48.5 meters, and was built as a seminary for estoric rituals and enshrines five sacred images of Buddha.
-The present structure dates from 1932 as the pagoda has been destroyed by fire on many previous occasions.
+Konpondaito Pagoda, stands 48.5 meters (159 feet), and was built as a seminary for esoteric rituals and enshrines five sacred images of Buddha.
+The present structure dates from 1932 as the pagoda has been destroyed by fire many times.

 The Banryutei rock garden in Kongobuji Temple is the largest in Japan with 140 granite stones arranged to suggest a pair of dragons emerging from clouds to protect the temple.

-North of Kongobuji is the Nyonindo, on the road to the cable car station.
-Women were not allowed into Koyasan until 1873 (though the practise continued until 1916) and this small temple marks the spot where women could worship but proceed no further.
+North of Kongobuji is the Nyonindo Temple, on the road to the cable car station.
+Women were not allowed into Koyasan until 1873 (though the practice of prohibiting their entry continued until 1916) and this small temple marks the spot where women could worship but proceed no further.

 The Edo-Period Tokugawa Family Tomb was built by the third Tokugawa shogun Iemitsu.
 Both first shogun Ieyasu and his heir Hidetada are enshrined here.

-The estmated 500,000 graves include the tombs of such important historical figures as warlord Oda Nobunaga, and the monks Dogen, Honen, Nichiren and Shinran.
-War memorials and even outlandish company tombs for major Japanese corporations (Kirin Beer, Nissan, Toyota) are also in evidence.
+The estimated 500,000 graves in Japan's largest cemetery include the tombs of important historical figures.
+The most famous is Kobo Daishi, whose mausoleum is here.
+It is also the resting place of warlord Oda Nobunaga, and the monks Dogen, Honen, Nichiren and Shinran.
+War memorials and even some outlandish company tombs for major Japanese corporations (Kirin Beer, Nissan, Toyota) are also in evidence.

 Kobo Daishi is not considered dead by his followers but merely in a state of meditation awaiting the arrival of the Maitreya (Buddha of the Future), so believers want to be as near him as possible and thus have their graves built close to Kobo Daishi's mausoleum.

-Kobo Daishi's tomb is beyond the Mimyo-no-hashi bridge (no photography beyong this point) behind the Toro-do (Lantern Hall), which contains hundreds of lamps, some of them said to have been burning since the 9th century, plus a sacred vajra and juzu (prayer beads) believed by the faithful to bestow good health on touching them.
+Kobo Daishi's tomb is in Okunoin, beyond the Mimyo-no-hashi bridge (no photography beyond this point) behind the Toro-do (Lantern Hall), which contains hundreds of lamps, some of them said to have been burning since the 9th century, plus a sacred vajra and juzu (prayer beads) believed by the faithful to bestow good health on touching them.

-Just to the right of Mimyo-no-hashi is a series of black Jizo Statues.
+Just to the right of Mimyo-no-hashi Bridge is a series of black Jizo statues.
 Worshippers offer prayers for the dead by ladling water from the river over the statues.

-Okunoin is approached on a cobbled path (the stones come from Nagoya's old street car line) from Ichi-no-hashi.
+Okunoin is approached from from Ichi-no-hashi Bridge, on a cobbled path (the stones come from Nagoya's old street car line) .